hannobraun/www.fornjot.app/content/sponsor.md

 - Reviewing and merging pull requests.
 Fornjot can only thrive if others help out.
 Enabling them to do that is a priority.
 - Marketing, like working on this website and writing the Weekly Dev Log.
 Only if more people know about Fornjot, can it attract the developers and sponsors required to make it sustainable long-term.

-I am very thankful to my current sponsors, but the amount I'm receiving right now is not enough.
-Sooner or later, I will have to take on contracting work (or even find a full-time job), to replenish my savings.
+I am in the fortunate position, than I can cover all my costs from sponsorship income, and I am very thankful to everyone who contributes!
+But my income is nowhere near what it could be, if I took a job as a software developer in some large company.
+And I rely on very few sponsors, which is risky.

-By pitching in, you enable me to spend more time on Fornjot.
+By pitching in, you make my income more stable, as well as help increase it to a more reasonable level.
+This will make Fornjot more viable long-term.

 ### What happens with the money?

-It goes directly to me, to help cover my bills.
-Starting with business costs, like hosting or my internet connection, then personal costs like health insurance, rent, and food.
-Once there is enough to cover that, I also want to re-invest some of it into Fornjot, by hiring others to help me out.
-But that is a far-off goal right now.
+Part of it covers my business costs, like hosting, my internet connection, the computer I work on, etc. The rest of it goes to me as a salary.
+In the future, I also want to re-invest some money into Fornjot, by hiring others to help me out.
+So far, I don't make enough to feel comfortable doing that.

 Since I am the maintainer of Fornjot, and at this point am still doing the large majority of the development work, supporting me directly is the best way to help the project.